-regarding the adoption, amendment, or repeal of any WVU BOG Rules.
+BOG Governance Rule 1.1 establishes the fair process and institutional engagement required regarding the adoption, amendment or repeal of any WVU BOG Rules.

-The institution's university leadership team meets monthly to review budget, enrollment strategy, legal and legislative developments, as well as strategic initiatives with university-wide implications.
-This group includes the president, the provost, the chancellor of the Health Sciences Center, the vice president for research, the vice president and general counsel, the chief financial officer, vice president for enrollment management, vice president for student life, vice president for strategic communications and marketing, representatives from the government relations team as needed, vice president of athletics, vice president and chief diversity officer, vice president for economic innovation, associate vice president of talent and culture, chief information officer, representatives from WVU Medicine, the WVU Foundation, and the WVU Alumni Association as well as college deans and campus presidents of WVU Keyser and WVU Beckley.
-In the past calendar year, that group has met to discuss challenges relating to the FAFSA changes, mission-based initiatives, sensitive or classified research, changes stemming from the Wages and Fair Labor Standards Act, and legislative funding.
+The institution's University Leadership Team meets monthly to review budget, enrollment strategy, legal and legislative developments, as well as strategic initiatives with University-wide implications.
+This group includes the president, the provost, the chancellor of the Health Sciences Center, the vice president for research, the vice president and general counsel, the chief financial officer, vice president for enrollment management, vice president for student life, vice president for strategic communications and marketing, representatives from the Government Relations Team as needed, vice president of athletics, vice president and chief diversity officer, vice president for economic innovation, associate vice president of talent and culture, chief information officer, representatives from WVU Medicine, the WVU Foundation and the WVU Alumni Association as well as college deans and campus presidents of WVU Keyser and WVU Beckley.
+In the past calendar year, that group has met to discuss challenges relating to FAFSA changes, mission-based initiatives, sensitive or classified research, changes stemming from the Wages and Fair Labor Standards Act, and legislative funding.

 A more informal institutional strategy team meets weekly to discuss the budget, government relations, enrollment, and other significant institutional issues.
-That team includes the president and representatives from the President's Office, the provost and representatives from the Provost's Office, the vice president of research and representatives from the research office, the vice president of enrollment management and representatives from enrollment management, the chief financial officer and representatives from finance, representatives from the government relations team, representatives from the Health Sciences Center, the general counsel and representatives from the general counsel's office, and the vice president of student life and representatives from student life.
+That team includes the president and representatives from the President's Office, the provost and representatives from the Office of the Provost, the vice president of research and representatives from the Research Office, the vice president of Enrollment Management and representatives from Enrollment Management, the chief financial officer and representatives from Finance, representatives from the Government Relations Team, representatives from the Health Sciences Center, the general counsel and representatives from the General Counsel's Office, and the vice president of Student Life and representatives from Student Life.

-Curriculum development includes review and approval by faculty at the departmental level, college level, Faculty Senate Curriculum Committee or Graduate Council, and full Faculty Senate.
+Curriculum development includes review and approval by faculty at the departmental level, college level, Faculty Senate Curriculum Committee or Graduate Council and full Faculty Senate.
 The institution's curriculum development process is described in 3.C.2.

-As detailed in 4.A.1, the Undergraduate and Graduate Councils are bodies composed of faculty from all of its locations and colleges that work with representatives of the Provost's Office to conduct academic program review.
+As detailed in 4.A.1, the Undergraduate and Graduate Councils are bodies composed of faculty from all of its locations and colleges that work with representatives of the Office of the Provost to conduct academic program review.

-The Academic Policy Committee is responsible for creating, reviewing, and approving university academic rules, policies, and definitions and is composed of a range of institutional stakeholders, including representatives from the Office of the Provost, from each college's and location's dean's office, stakeholders in the Office of the University Registrar (OUR), student success offices, financial aid services, and admissions.
+The Academic Policy Committee is responsible for creating, reviewing and approving University academic rules, policies, and definitions and is composed of a range of institutional stakeholders, including representatives from the Office of the Provost, from each college's and location's dean's office, stakeholders in the Office of the University Registrar (OUR), student success offices, financial aid services and Admissions.

-The Faculty Senate is composed of faculty that represent all of the institution's colleges and locations.
+The Faculty Senate is composed of faculty who represent all of the institution's colleges and locations.
 It meets monthly to support faculty governance in WVU's academic operation and to communicate faculty opinions and concerns as well as receive updates from across the institution's functional areas.
-It has 16 standing committees that also meet regularly and engage with the institution's administration on areas of policy, procedure, and practice within their particular charge; members of the Office of the Provost serve as ex officio members on most of Faculty Senate's standing committees.
+It has 16 standing committees that also meet regularly and engage with the institution's administration on areas of policy, procedure and practice within their particular charge; members of the Office of the Provost serve as ex officio members on most of Faculty Senate's standing committees.
 There are also several different regular meetings between the leadership of the Faculty Senate and the Provost and members of the Office of the Provost.

-Staff Council represents the institution's 2000+ classified employees.
+Staff Council represents the institution's 2,000+ classified employees.
 Like Faculty Senate, Staff Council meets monthly and provides the institution's classified employees with a formal avenue to convey their concerns regarding employee-employer relations to the institution's administration.